Last updated on April 15th, 2022 at 04:21 pm

 What is an EU Blue Card?

-These special permits are issued by EU member states to third-country nationals.
-The holder of an EU Blue Card is entitled to take up residence in the EU for the purpose of taking up gainful employment.
+These special permits are issued by EU member states.
+The holder of an EU Blue Card can freely reside in the EU after getting gainful employment.

 The EU Blue Card is designed particularly to attract highly qualified third-country nationals to jobs in occupations where there is a shortage of qualified personnel or where a shortage is likely to arise in future.

-EU Blue Cardholders are entitled to a permanent residence permit after 33 months
+EU Blue Cardholders can apply for a permanent residence permit after 33 months in Germany (or in the EU country where they reside).

 Requirements of the EU Blue Card: